-For admission into the Fitness Leadership Diplomas, the programs require an overall average of 50 per cent in the following Alberta Education courses or equivalents.
+For admission into the Fitness Leadership Diploma, an overall average of 50% in the following Alberta Education courses or equivalents is required.
 See Entrance Requirements tables for courses within groups A, B, or C.

 - Two subjects from Group A or C

 - One subject from Group A, B, C or Physical Education 30

 - Only one language other than English will be accepted

 *Math 30-2 is acceptable for admission; however, only one of Mathematics 30-1 or Mathematics 30-2 may be used for admission.

 **Students must have completed the Alberta Fitness Leadership Certification Association (AFLCA) Exercise Theory course prior to the first day of class.
 The AFLCA Exercise Theory course is offered annually the third weekend of August.
 Call 780-539-2816 to register.
 If students are unable to attend the course at GPRC, the course is held elsewhere throughout Alberta.
 Students will be responsible for additional fees incurred when registering for these certification courses.
 CPR is required for AFLCA certification.

 Successful completion of the Fitness Leadership Certificate program.

 Students 21 years of age or older who do not meet the stated admission requirements must attain a minimum score on an appropriate entrance test before acceptance into the program is granted.
 In addition to placement testing, mature students must have completed the AFLCA Exercise Theory Course prior to the first day of class for the Personal Training Specialization diploma program.

 Part-Time Student Admission